charlieEarnshaw0/Weather-App/README.md

 In order for the API to work, create a file called credentials.py in the fastAPI backend and add rapid_api_key = "<YOUR RAPID API KEY>"

-Run the backend using cd fastapi, uvicorn main:app --reload Run the frontend using cd React/weather-app, npm install, npm start
+Run the backend using cd fastapi, python -m venv venv, then uvicorn main:app --reload Run the frontend using cd React/weather-app, npm install, npm start

 Some inital code has been copied from https://www.youtube.com/watch?v=0zb2kohYZIM&t=4s